classroomLabs/aldaba-clean_dev-23_04/docs/practice/actibity_bookings/activity-bookings.md

-# Activity Bookings system
+# Activity Bookings system.

-Write a library in any language that implements the following use cases with this restictions.
+Write a library in any language that implements the following use cases with these restrictions.

 ## Technical Specifications

 - The library should be able to be used in a simple application that executes the use cases.
-- All data should be stored in memory, no database is needed.
+- All data should be stored in memory; no database is needed.
 - The results of every use case should be printed to the console.

 ## Style Guide

 - No more than 1 parameter per method
-- No nesting more than 1 level deep structures (if, for, while, etc)
+- No nesting of more than 1 level deep structures (if, for, while, etc.) inside methods
 - Methods should be no longer than 9 lines
 - Classes should be no longer than 99 lines
 - No switch statements
 - Use verbs for method names
 - Use complete words for variables and methods

+## Test and consumer

 - Write tests for the library
 - Write a small application that uses the library